 Straps are a great tool to have.
 Aim to get open-loop weightlifting straps.
 These are effectively just circles of cotton or other materials that are sewn at one end.
 They ensure that you’re never tied to the bar – as a closed loop strap might – and thus you can miss Olympic lifts without the risk of serious shoulder/elbow/wrist injury.

-The IronMind sew-easy straps are a great open, single-loop strap that are time-tested by weightlifters, powerlifters and strongmen alike.
+The IronMind sew-easy straps are great open, single-loop straps that are time-tested by weightlifters, powerlifters, and strongmen alike.
 They can deal with the heaviest punishment by some of the very best in the world and have decades of a world-class reputation behind them.

 6. Wrist wraps